 - Good nutrition

 - Eat lots of fruits, vegetables, and whole grains

 - Reduce saturated fat, trans fat, and cholesterol

 - Limit sweets and salt

-- Encourage your child to eat breakfast every morning and to not skip meals during the day.
-They need the nutrition in order to think and learn!
+- Encourage your child to eat breakfast every morning and do not skip meals during the day.
+They need nutrition in order to think and learn!